Quake II: Plot

-Quake II takes place in a science fiction environment.
-In the single-player game, the player assumes the role of a Marine named Bitterman taking part in "Operation Alien Overlord", a desperate attempt to prevent an alien invasion of Earth by launching a pre-emptive attack against the home planet of the hostile Strogg civilization.
+Quake II takes place in a science fiction environment set against the backdrop of a war between humanity and an alien race known as the Strogg, who capture and convert organic creatures into horrific cyborgs for their war machine.
+In the single-player game, the player assumes the role of a Marine named Bitterman taking part in "Operation Alien Overlord", a desperate attempt to end the war by launching a counter-offensive on the alien home planet of Stroggos.
 Most of the other soldiers are captured or killed as soon as they approach the planned landing zone.
 Bitterman survives because another Marine's personal capsule collided with his upon launch, causing him to crash far short of the landing zone.
-Bitterman fights his way through the Strogg city, destroying strategic objectives along the way, and finally kills the Strogg leader, the Makron in his orbital asteroid base.
+Bitterman fights his way through the highly industrial Strogg city, destroying strategic objectives along the way, and finally kills the Strogg leader, the Makron, in his orbital asteroid base.

 Development

+Design

-Originally, Quake II was supposed to be an entirely new game and IP; titles like "Strogg", "Lock and Load", and even just "Load" were toyed with in the early days of development.
-But after numerous failed attempts, the team at id decided to stick with 'Quake II' and forgo the Gothic Lovecraftian horror theme from the original in favor of a more sci-fi aesthetic.
+Originally, Quake II was supposed to be a new game and intellectual property; titles like "Strogg", "Lock and Load", and just "Load" were toyed with in the early days of development.
+But after numerous failed attempts, the team at id decided to stick with Quake II and forgo the Gothic Lovecraftian horror theme from the original in favor of a more sci-fi aesthetic.

+In the 2023 documentary FPS: First Person Shooter, designer Tim Willits revealed that Quake II was initially almost titled "Wor."
+However, due to legal concerns, the development team ultimately decided to use the Quake name despite the sequel having no narrative connection to the original game.
+Willits also noted that the game's premise drew inspiration from the 1961 World War II film The Guns of Navarone, particularly its depiction of a mission to destroy an apparently impregnable fortress housing a massive weapon.

-The game was developed with 13 person team.
+The game was developed with a 13-person team.
 Activision obtained the worldwide distribution rights to the game in May 1997.
 Artist and co-owner Adrian Carmack had said that Quake II is his favorite game in the series because "it was different and a cohesive project".
-This is also the last id Software game to feature American McGee before he was fired shortly after its release.
+This is the last id Software game to feature American McGee as he was fired shortly after its release.